 The impact of the COVID pandemic has still affected gaps in the children's learning.
-Y6 SATs assessments showed that there was an improvement in the grammar test scores, however, spelling remains an issue.
-There are still many pupil premium children who did not achieve the end of year expectations for Reading and Writing so targeted support will also continue for these areas.
+Y6 SATs assessments showed that the grammar test scores and writing assessments were above national.
+There are still some pupil premium children who did not achieve the end of year expectations for Reading and Writing so support will also continue for these areas through the work on Oracy.
+There were some pupil premium children who did not achieve the end of year expectations for Maths so support will be put in place by developing our teaching and learning policy to embed high-quality teaching and learning.